Fedrick is our most recently planted vineyard in the Petaluma Gap appellation.

 Max Herzog met Dick "C.R."
 Fedrick at a deer hunting club near Ukiah in the 1960s and in short order they became fast friends.
 C.R. had grown up on a cattle ranch in New Mexico and was living near San Francisco but was looking for land to build a house and raise cattle.
 In 1980, Max sold C.R.
 400 acres of land located across the Lakeville Highway from the Herzog's Sleepy Hollow Dairy.

-C.R. prevailed, however, and the family agreed in 2000 to a partnership to develop a leased vineyard.
+C.R. prevailed, however, and the family agreed in 2000 to a partnership to develop a leased vineyard which the family proudly continues today.

-Located directly across from the Lakeville Vineyard, it is in the southern end of the Petaluma Gap appellation.
-It is set on rolling hills and is known for its high end Pinot Noir and Chardonnay grapes that are sought after for their depth and balance.
+Planted in 2000, Fedrick Vineyard is the most recent Sangiaocomo planting in the Petaluma Gap appellation.
+Located directly across from the Lakeville Vineyard, it is set on rolling hills in the southern end of the appellation.
+It is known for its high-end Pinot Noir and Chardonnay grapes that are sought after for their depth and balance.
 The vineyard has eleven clone and rootstock combinations and is the source of grapes for more than a dozen wineries.
-It was first planted in 2000.